LittleKidogo/software-apprentice-syllabus/systems_software_engineer/README.md

-# Software Developer Apprenticeship - Systems ~ish  [Server Services, Web Applicatons, Concurrent, Embedded Applications]
+# Software Developer Apprenticeship - Systems ~ish  [Server Services, Web Applications, Concurrent, Embedded Applications]

 ## WEEK 1

 ### Topics to Cover
 1. Functional Programming
 2. Functional Programming vs Other paradigms
-3. What is Elixir
+3. What is Elixir?
-4. What is OTP
+4. What is OTP?
 6. What is Version Control?
 Why do we need it?